 Act for Women (#ActForWomen) is a national campaign to support the Women’s Health Protection Act (WHPA)—federal legislation that secures equality, autonomy, and dignity for all people, protecting the right to access abortion care free from medically unnecessary restrictions and bans.

-- WHPA puts a stop to the growing national crisis in abortion care, in which hundreds of damaging state-level restrictions have been passed by lawmakers—nearly 450 since 2011—that create delays and barriers to care, limit the decision-making power of providers, and are designed to cause shame and stigma.
+- WHPA puts a stop to the growing national crisis in abortion care, in which hundreds of damaging state-level restrictions have been passed by lawmakers—more than 450 since 2011—that create delays and barriers to care, limit the decision-making power of providers, and are designed to cause shame and stigma.

 A Coordinated Movement

 The Act for Women campaign unites a broad coalition of more than 100 organizations committed to reproductive health, rights, and justice in support of the Women’s Health Protection Act.

 Click here to see a full list of the organizations supporting Act for Women and the Women’s Health Protection Act.

 Access to a constitutionally guaranteed right and quality health care should not depend on one’s zip code.
 To secure quality reproductive health care for all, the #ActForWomen campaign will:

 - Raise awareness among federal policymakers and committed supporters of reproductive health, rights, and justice of the assault on access to abortion care as a national crisis, and not one limited to a few states.